 – vessel (we used a vintage brass compote, with a fairly deep bowl…approximately 4″ high and 3″ wide)

 – flowers and foliage: hot pink ranunculus, peach ranunculus, romantic antique pink garden roses, burgundy peonies, french orange marigolds, chocolate lisianthus, yellow bittersweet, berried myrtle, liquid amber, dark red copper beach branches, blackberry scoop scabiosa, bronze amaranthus, and red astilbe

 2. Using floral tape, create a grid on the vessel.
-Once the grid is complete, place a strip of tape along the top edge of the vessel, securing the pieces of tape used to make the grid (see second photo).
+Once you complete the grid, place a strip of tape along the top edge of the vessel, securing the pieces of tape used to make the grid (see second photo).

 3. Add cool water to vessel.

 4. Using greens and/or foliage, create the basic shape or silhouette for the centerpiece.
 We started with the berried myrtle, liquid amber, bittersweet, and copper beach branches.
 We wanted a low design that allowed folks to see over the arrangement.
-And we wanted an asymmetrical design, so one side was dense and blooms are angled upwards, while the opposite side is a bit lighter and pieces are kept lower.
+And we wanted an asymmetrical design, so that one side was dense and blooms are angled upwards, while the opposite side was a bit lighter and pieces were kept lower.